 A school-located flu vaccination program runs each year throughout Rhode Island for students in kindergarten through 12th grade.
-There is no out-of-pocket charge for flu vaccination for students.
-Many clinics are open to the family members of students as well.
-Clinics will begin running again in the fall.
+There is no out-of-pocket charge for a flu vaccination.

 Children who are uninsured or who do not have regular doctors can be immunized for free through St. Joseph Center for Health and Human Services (21 Peace Street, Providence, Rhode Island; 401-456-4359).
 Children who have insurance or who have doctors will NOT be vaccinated at St. Joseph.

 Walk-in's are welcome on the following dates and at the following times:

 Immunizations at other times can be arranged by appointment.
 Please bring the child's immunization history to his or her visit.

 Vaccinate Before You Graduate is a program that provides vaccinations to all students in grades 9 through 12 in Rhode Island schools.
 The following vaccines are available to students through Vaccinate Before You Graduate: hepatitis A, hepatitis B, human papillomavirus (HPV), flu, MMR (measles, mumps, and rubella), meningitis, polio, Tdap (tetanus, diphtheria, and pertussis), and varicella.